deadlydog/deadlydog.github.io/_posts/2020-11-08-Customize-git-config-based-on-the-repository-path.md

 ### Use relative file paths

-In the example above, I've placed the "Work.gitconfig" include file in the "WorkProjects" directory so it sits beside the git repositories that it will apply to, and then referenced it by an absolute path in the .gitconfig file.
+In the example above, I've placed the "Work.gitconfig" include file in the "WorkProjects" directory so it sits beside the Git repositories that it will apply to, and then referenced it by an absolute path in the .gitconfig file.
 If you prefer, you could place the "Work.gitconfig" file in the same directory as your global .gitconfig file, and then reference it using a relative path, like this:

 ```ini